merenlab/merenlab.org/_posts/anvio/2015-08-20-installation-on-mac.md

 **Note**: If you are seeing this note on this page it means we still need people to test our brand new installer.
 If you would like to help, please follow the instructions in this article, and write a comment below to share the version of your OS X ( > About This Mac), and whether it worked for you or not (and what was the error if it didn't).
 Thank you very much for your help in advance!

-## Download the installer (v1.2.2)
+## Download the installer (v2.0.1)

-You can download the latest version of the installer using the download link:
+You can download the latest version of the installer using the download link (it is on the bottom right corner):

-<iframe src="http://wl.figshare.com/articles/1613293/embed?show_title=1" width="100%" height="140" frameborder="0"></iframe>
+<iframe src="https://widgets.figshare.com/articles/3471440/embed?show_title=1" width="100%" height="140" frameborder="0"></iframe>

 ## Install anvi'o